jinx.el - Enchanted Spell Checker

 5 Enchant backends and personal dictionaries

 Enchant uses different backends for different languages.
 The backends are ordered as specified in the personal configuration file ‘~/.config/enchant/enchant.ordering’ and the system-wide configuration file ‘/usr/share/enchant-2/enchant.ordering’.
-Enchant uses Hunspell as default backend for most languages barring a few exceptions.
+Enchant uses Hunspell as default backend for most languages.
 For English Enchant prefers Aspell and for Finnish and Turkish special backends called Voikko and Zemberek are used.

 Depending on the backend the personal dictionary will be taken from different locations, e.g., ‘~/.aspell.LANG.pws’ or ‘~/.config/enchant/LANG.dic’.
 It is possible to symlink different personal dictionaries such that they are shared by different spell checkers.
 See the Enchant manual for details.